-If the prior dui conviction was beyond five years but within 10 the charge will be filed as a class A Misdemeanor with a minimum license suspension of six months to two years.
-If prior dui conviction was more than 10 years from the most recent case, minimum 90 day to two year license suspension.
+If the prior impaired driving conviction was beyond five years but within 10 the charge will be filed as a class A Misdemeanor with the same maximum court ordered license suspension availability of two years.

-Third offense dui convictions or higher puts one in the habitual substance offender (HSO) eligibility range.
-One who has accumulated at least 2 prior dui convictions whether misdemeanor or felony is subject to 8 years in prison in addition to sentence on underlying third dui conviction.
+Third offense convictions or higher puts one in the habitual substance offender (HSO) eligibility range.
+One who has accumulated at least 2 prior qualifying impaired driving convictions whether misdemeanor or felony is subject to 8 years in prison in addition to sentence on the underlying third conviction.
 Should a habitual enhancement be filed the additional sentence of up to 8 years could be consecutive, or in other words, in addition to the 6 months to two and one half years required.

 In the above example, if not eligible for dismissal, the best case outcome would be the prevention of the hso enhancement with a community corrections modification to allow for potential incarceration to be converted to a home detention or work release sentence.

 In the case of a third offense misdemeanor the minimum sentence would be 10 days in jail or 360 hours community service up to one year in jail, in addition to up to 8 years eligible for an hso enhancement.